cucumber-ltd/brand/CONTRIBUTING.md

 `/src`.

 These SVG files should preferrably be edited with [Sketch](https://www.sketchapp.com/).
-They should all have a ® symbol unsing the `Roboto` font.
+They should all have a ® symbol using the `Roboto` font.

 The outer circle of the ® should fit exactly inside a pip.
 It should be aligned top and right with the cucumber mark logo.